DevEngage/starter-project/README.md

-# forward-project
+# starter-project
-project example for the Engage Forward training program.
+project example for the Engage Starter bootcamp program.

 ### Tech used in this project
 - Angular 1